SoftSec-KAIST/BotScreen/README.md

 ### Downloading preprocessed data

-We make pre-processed gameplay data available [here](https://zenodo.org/record/8003842).
+We make pre-processed game-play data available [here](https://zenodo.org/record/8003842).
 The compressed file from the link contains `data_processed/` folder, where the users can simply put them in the root directory.

 While no longer functional, we include the script used in preprocessing in the repository ([`preprocess.py`](./preprocess.py)).